 Travel times are measured on various arterials.
-Data is collected from driving each route twice during a.m. and p.m. peak times and timing how long it takes to traverse the route.
+Data is collected from driving each route twice during AM and PM peak times and timing how long it takes to traverse the route.
 The travel time is compared to the speed limit and the travel time factor determined.
-As the travel time factor approaches 1.00, traffic is moving at the speed limit.
-Data collection began in the second quarter of fiscal year 2007.
+As the travel time factor approaches 1.0, traffic is moving at the speed limit.
 This is a quarterly measure.

-For second quarter fiscal year 2008, the average statewide travel time factor for a.m. peak is 0.73 and p.m. peak is 0.66.
-Overall performance is 0.69.
-The a.m. peak travel time is seven percent higher than p.m. peak travel time.
-Second quarter data shows a.m. and p.m. peaks for arterials operating higher than the average for fiscal year 2007 and first quarter fiscal year 2008.
+For fiscal year 2007, the average statewide travel time factor for AM peak is 0.701 and PM peak is 0.623.
+Overall performance is 0.662.
+AM peak travel time is 11 percent higher than PM peak travel time.
+Fourth quarter data shows improvement from second and third quarters for PM peak while AM peak improved during the fourth quarter.